A-Mulvihill/TCD-Computer-Vision-Project-2023/README.md

 # TCD-Computer-Vision-Project-2023

-TCD 5th Year Computer Vision Project 2023

-## Project Description

 This project seeks to implement the Anchor-based Plain Net for Mobile Image Super-Resolution [Du Zongcai, et al. 2021] in Tensorflow 2.10.1 and python 3 on Windows 11 64-bit.
+**Please note** that as of the time of writing, the latest Python version is 3.11, the latest Windows OS is 11, and while the latest Tensorflow version is 2.15, versions 2.11 onwards no longer support GPU acceleration on Windows Native.
+You may use later versions of Python and Tensorflow on Windows with WSL2, or on other operating systems.
+The provided conda environment files assume native Windows, thus there are separate environments for GPU and CPU support.

 ## Requirements